microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Rules.md

 Within the `Rule` resource, the `condition` property specifies conditions to pass or fail the rule.

+Rules can also be defined within `.json` files.
-Use the `.jsonc` extension to view [JSON with Comments](https://code.visualstudio.com/docs/languages/json#_json-with-comments) in Visual Studio Code.
+We recommend using `.jsonc` to view [JSON with Comments](https://code.visualstudio.com/docs/languages/json#_json-with-comments) in Visual Studio Code.

 Syntax: